 With this change came the change to the finish venue at the newly built Suncoast.
 This created the opportunity for more events to be added to the Amashova package.
 The race could now boast being a cycling event for the whole family as children events were introduced and MTB events an optional extra.

 In 2010 the race finish found a new home at the iconic Moses Mabhida Stadium, the beautiful stadium built for the soccer world cup and the race finished at MMS until 2013.

 The Amashova did not have a title sponsor for 3 years from 2011 to 2013.
 Inspite of this, the number of cyclists kept climbing and in 2013 a 65km half challenge from Cato Ridge was introduced.
 This was a perfect race for cyclists who were not keen on the 106km but still wanted a challenge.

 In 2014 Tsogo Sun became the new naming rights sponsor.
 With this amazing new sponsor behind the event many exciting changes were made.
-The race registration and finish went back to the beautiful Suncoast, the Minishova 5km and 1km events were reintroduced and an expo was held at Suncoast during registration.
+The race registration and finish went back to the beautiful Suncoast and an expo was held at Suncoast during registration.

-The race has had many well-known winners over the past 30 years.
-Click here to see winners of the race from 1986 website-winners-history-for-website
+The race has had many well-known winners over the past 31 years.
+Click here to see winners of the race from 1986 Website Winners History for website